MatinAniss/gpui-book/src/styling/element.md

 ### Size

-The `size` style controls the the size of the element.
+The `size` style controls the size of the element.

 ### Text